 The Society's Themes

-The Themes encompass basic, applied and clinical (translational) aspects of research; they are very active groups which thrive on networking to discuss the latest findings and to forge new collaborations.
-Themed Meetings are organised by the Society and take place in April, September and December at locations across the UK.
-These lively and informative events feature research presentations within a theme topic area and are open to physiologists at any stage of their career, you do not need to be a Member to attend one of our meetings and we particularly encourage students and early career investigators to attend our meetings.
+The Main Meeting, Topic Meetings and H3 symposia are organised by the Society and take place throughout the year.
+These lively and informative events feature research presentations covering various theme topic area and are open to physiologists at any stage of their career, you do not need to be a member to attend one of our meetings and we particularly encourage students and early career investigators to attend our meetings.

-In addition to hosting meetings, Theme convenors and Members also actively input into Society policy, are active in public outreach activities that promote both the science of physiology and The Society in general.
+In addition to hosting meetings, Theme convenors and members also actively input into Society policy, are active in public outreach activities that promote both the science of physiology and The Society in general.